deanebarker/contentful-webhook-server/README.md

 * Unit tests
 * Error handling/reporting
 * Logging
+* Key/value pairs on the `WebhookHandlerLogEntry` object, to allow setting of structured information
 * Weighting/priority, in the event Handler X needs to execute before Handler Y
 * Consistent settings access, so that shareable handlers (plugins?) can be written more easily
 * New example: SQL serialization